maxkzime/Cpp-Qt_FlappyBird/README.md

 ## To add :

-- score menu with thes last three saved scores : saving bestscore in a file
+- score menu with the last three saved scores : saving bestscore in a file
 - long floor